 Most genital herpes infections are transmitted by individuals who are asymptomatic and undiagnosed.
 USPSTF and CDC do not recommend routine HSV screening for asymptomatic individuals, including pregnant people.
 Unfortunately, some health care providers are unaware of these testing guidelines and do not always explain the limitations of available diagnostics for asymptomatic patients who request HSV screening.
 Patients may also be unaware that HSV is often not included in traditional routine STI testing panels, and therefore may falsely assume they are HSV-negative after receiving a negative STI screening.
-During STI screenings, patients should be informed about all the STI tests they are receiving.
+During STI screenings, it is important that patients be informed about all the STI tests they are receiving.
 Patients should also be made aware of what testing options are available for HSV and why they are not included in general STI screenings.
-CDC's STI Treatment Guidelines recommends that all individuals with HSV also be tested for HIV, because HSV increases the risk of HIV transmission.
+CDC's STI Treatment Guidelines suggests that all individuals with HSV also be tested for HIV, because HSV increases the risk of HIV transmission.
 As stated in the STI Plan, STI screening is viewed as "an essential and underutilized component of an STD/HIV risk assessment in most clinical settings."
 When patients seek treatment or evaluation for a particular STI (or pregnancy prevention or testing), health care providers are encouraged to screen for other STIs based on prevalence within their specific community and national recommendations and to perform a comprehensive risk assessment.

 After receiving an HSV diagnosis, patients should receive comprehensive counseling on transmission and available therapeutic treatments.
-Patients often report conflicting guidance from health care providers on risks regarding asymptomatic shedding or when individuals living with HSV infection can pass the virus to others despite not showing any symptoms.
-Similarly, patients report not being informed about or prescribed antiviral suppressive treatment to manage primary and recurring outbreaks.40 Dissatisfactory patient counseling occurs in part because health care providers lack knowledge about HSV, as well as time or resources to dedicate to clinical consultations.^{37,40} Inadequate counseling may also occur when patients' and health care providers' perceptions about HSV do not align.40 When health care providers underestimate the psychological and physical burden of HSV, patients may not effectively manage their diagnosis and disclosure of status to current and future sexual partners.44
+Patients often report conflicting guidance from health care providers on risks regarding asymptomatic shedding and transmission of HSV to sexual partners.
+Similarly, patients report not being informed about or prescribed antiviral suppressive treatment to manage primary and recurring outbreaks.
+Dissatisfactory patient counseling occurs in part because health care providers lack knowledge about HSV, as well as time or resources to dedicate to clinical consultations.
+Inadequate counseling may also occur when patients' and health care providers' perceptions about HSV do not align.
+When health care providers underestimate the psychological and physical burden of HSV, patients may not effectively manage their diagnosis and disclosure of status to current and future sexual partners.

 In addition to medical treatment, individuals with HSV may require mental health counseling to cope with psychological distress associated with receiving an HSV diagnosis and living with HSV.
-Individuals diagnosed with HSV report higher levels of anxiety and depression compared to individuals with other STIs and exhibit minimal improvement in the months following diagnosis.53 Efforts should be made to integrate psychotherapy as part of initial and longer-term HSV treatment and management protocols, as well as in medical education programs.
+Individuals diagnosed with HSV report higher levels of anxiety and depression compared to individuals with other STIs and exhibit minimal improvement in the months following diagnosis.
+Efforts should be made to integrate psychotherapy as part of initial and longer-term HSV treatment and management protocols.

-Although rare, neonatal herpes can lead to severe long-term morbidity, neurologic impairment, and mortality.32 Linked birth-death files for infant deaths from 1995 to 2017 from the National Center for Health Statistics show an increase in neonatal herpes deaths that outpaced those caused by HIV and congenital syphilis.32 It is important to prioritize interventions that enable the public health community and health care providers to prevent mother-to-child HSV transmission and to appropriately recognize neonatal herpes in order to rapidly administer antiviral therapy and prevent infant morbidity and mortality.
+Although rare, neonatal herpes can lead to severe long-term morbidity, neurologic impairment, and mortality.
+Linked birth-death files for infant deaths from 1995 to 2017 from the National Center for Health Statistics show an increase in neonatal herpes deaths that outpaced those caused by HIV and congenital syphilis.
+It is important to prioritize interventions that enable the public health community and health care providers to prevent mother-to-child HSV transmission and to appropriately recognize neonatal herpes in order to rapidly administer antiviral therapy and prevent infant morbidity and mortality.